-Students who demonstrate a financial need as determined by federal guidelines will be eligible to borrow a Federal Subsidized Stafford Loan.
-Students who do not demonstrate need in the application process will have the option of applying for an Unsubsidized Federal Stafford Loan.
-The major difference between these two loans is that the student who borrows an Unsubsidized Federal Stafford Loan is responsible for the interest that accumulates while he/she is in school.
-With the Federal Subsidized Stafford Loan, the federal government pays interest and other costs during the period of enrollment.
+Students who demonstrate a financial need as determined by federal guidelines will be eligible to borrow a Federal Subsidized Direct Loan.
+Students who do not demonstrate need in the application process will have the option of applying for an Unsubsidized Federal Direct Loan.
+The major difference between these two loans is that the student who borrows an Unsubsidized Federal Direct Loan is responsible for the interest that accumulates while he/she is in school.
+With the Federal Subsidized Direct Loan, the federal government pays interest and other costs during the period of enrollment.
 Repayment by the student begins six months after he/she is no longer enrolled at least on a half-time basis.

 Federal PLUS Loans

 This is a non-need-based college loan program that allows parents to apply to borrow funds to pay for college expenses.
 A parent may apply to borrow a maximum of the student’s cost of attendance minus any student financial aid.
 The PLUS loan has an annual interest rate of 7.54 percent for the 2022-23 academic year.
 Monthly repayment on PLUS loans begins within 60 days after the second disbursement of the loan.
 Deferment may be requested at the time of application for the loan.

 - Students are strongly encouraged to pursue all other types of aid, including federal loans, before applying for a private college loan since grant/scholarship money is free and federal loans have a lower, fixed interest rate.